Ezibenroc/autm-rb/about.md

 layout: default
 ---

-I am a student in computer science, located between Lyon and Grenoble, in France.
+I am a student in computer science, located in Grenoble (France).

 You can find my resume here: